Judith B. and Burton P. Resnick Postdoctoral Fellowship Dr. Aomar Boum

 Dr. Boum has given numerous presentations and talks on his work on Moroccan Jewries in particular and Moroccan politics and cultures in general.
 For more information see his personal website: http://boum.faculty.arizona.edu/

-For his Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Boum will be researching “Post-Holocaust Politics in Arab Lands: The Moroccan Context.”
+For his Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Boum researched “Post-Holocaust Politics in Arab Lands: The Moroccan Context.”